Skip to main content

 Formally known as the Awards of Excellence Corporate Program

 Community Trillium Awards can be awarded to industrial, commercial, institutional, small businesses, churches, schools, community centres, apartment buildings, condominium complexes and multi-residential properties across the City of Hamilton.
 Community Trillium Awards enhance residents’ pride and sense of community through revitalization, restoration, and regeneration.
-There are up to two Community Trillium Awards presented in each Ward.

 The Trillium Awards program promotes community pride by recognizing residents who by landscaping and maintaining their property, contribute to a more attractive neighbourhood and community.
 Not just residential properties can be awarded a Trillium Award, but commercial properties can be recognized with an Community Trillium Award.